 I don’t think there should be a set of levelling mechanics layered on top (‘Level Up!
 You have unlocked: Queefing’).
 It would likely only distract from the libidinal loveliness.
 It’s maybe even missing the point to think of this in terms of its longer-term appeal.
 It’s probably slightly more fun when played with a partner, and more sensorily satisfying when controlled with a touchscreen.
 As it is, on PC, it sets out to deliver a single message, and it does so with levity and good humour in five or ten minutes.

 Should you buy it for yourself?
-Only as an act of support.
+Only as an act of support towards its developers.
 Should you buy it for someone else in your life?
 Maybe.
 Should you appreciate that it exists?
 Definitely.

 Luxuria Superbia is $7/£4.35 from the Tale of Tales website.